krishnapsrinivasan/krishnapsrinivasan.github.io/README.md

 ## Attribution

-This project is based on the awesome [vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio) by [Original Author](https://github.com/codewithsadee).
+This project is based on the awesome [vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio) by [Sadee](https://github.com/codewithsadee).
 Check out the original work for more details.

 ## License